 Probably not but where you live can dictate the type of HVAC system you should have in your house, as well as make a big difference on your energy bills.

 The National Oceanic and Atmospheric Administration (NOAA) has determined there are five climate zones in the United States.
 They range from colder to warmer.
 Each zone contains “cooling degree days” and “heating degree days.”
 Zones with more heating degree days tend to be colder, while those with more cooling degree days are warmer.
-As a point of reference, Raleigh is located in climate zone 4, which has been recorded as having fewer 4,000 heating degree days per year.
+As a point of reference, Raleigh is located in climate zone 4, which has been recorded as having fewer than 4,000 heating degree days per year.
 Raleigh also has fewer than 2,000 cooling days per year.

 Why is this important?

 Warmer climates generally require larger HVAC systems.
-Raleigh area residents may want to consider having an HVAC professional take a look at their current system to ensure it’s appropriate for their house and running optimally.
+Raleigh area residents may want to consider having an HVAC professional take a look at their current system to ensure appropriate for their house and running optimally.